cloak-php/coveralls-kit-cli/README.md

 	vendor/bin/coverallskit init

-Send the report in coveralls **send** command.
-write to the configuration file specified in the report.
+It will send a report to coveralls in the send command.

+	vendor/bin/coverallskit send

+or

-	vendor/bin/coverallskit send .coveralls.toml
+	vendor/bin/coverallskit send -c .coveralls.toml

 ## Configuration file format